 Our Chair of Governors is Mrs Leah Huddlestone.
 She is supported by our Vice Chair, Mr David Sanderson.
+Our Chair of Pupil and Standards is Mr James Parkinson.
 Our team of Governors comprises parents, teachers, support staff, representatives from our church and local council.
 They bring a range of skills to their role.

 Our Governors show commitment and dedication to the school by ensuring that all pupils are provided with an excellent education, which promotes high standards and achievement for all.
 They are fully committed to the welfare of all pupils and ensure that safeguarding policies and practices are robust across the school.